wombleton/gitlaw-nz/acts/S/Student Loan Scheme Act 2011.md

 *   (1) This section applies to a New Zealand-based borrower who is a non-resident.

-    (2) For each tax year and each part of a tax year to which this section applies to a borrower, the borrower must notify the Commissioner, in a manner acceptable to the Commissioner, of the borrower's annual gross income and annual total deductions.
+    (2) For each tax year and each part of a tax year to which this section applies to a borrower, the borrower must notify the Commissioner, in a manner acceptable to the Commissioner, of the borrower's adjusted net income.

     (3) The borrower must notify the Commissioner at the time when, if the borrower were a New Zealand resident, he or she would have had to provide---